peterbhase/InterpretableNLP-ACL2020/README.md

 ## Requirements

 - Python 3.6
-- PyTorch 1.3
 - see 'requirements.txt' in each subdirectory for data domain specific requirements

 ## Reproducing Experiments

+1. Set-up: Install the requirements.
+Run `python -m spacy download en_core_web_lg`.
+Download the 840B.300d glove embeddings from https://nlp.stanford.edu/projects/glove/.

-1. Task models: Training both prototype and blackbox models can be done with the `main.py` scripts in the text and tabular directories.
-See training reports in each `saved_model` directory for training arguments.
+2. Task models: Training both prototype and blackbox models can be done with the `main.py` scripts in the text and tabular directories.
+For text data, provide the glove path as `--emb-fn <file_path>`.
+See training reports in each `saved_model` directory for training arguments for hyperparameters to the prototype models.
+By default, the script trains blackbox models.

-2. Simulation test data: Simulation test data is collected with `gather-experiment-data.py` in either directory, using trained neural and prototype models.
+3. Simulation test data: Simulation test data is collected with `gather-experiment-data.py` in either directory, using trained neural and prototype models.

-3. Statistical results: `results_analysis.Rmd` computes all empirical/statistical analysis in the paper
+4. Statistical results: `results_analysis.Rmd` computes all empirical/statistical analysis in the paper